maikschott/Schott.Async/README.md

 ## `PauseTokenSource` / `PauseToken`
 - Allows pausing and resuming methods
 - Usage is similar to [CancellationTokenSource](https://docs.microsoft.com/dotnet/api/system.threading.cancellationtokensource) / [CancellationToken](https://docs.microsoft.com/dotnet/api/system.threading.cancellationtoken)
+- Based on Stephen Toub: _[Cooperatively pausing async methods](https://devblogs.microsoft.com/pfxteam/cooperatively-pausing-async-methods/)_, but implemented using a ManualResetEventSlim

 The following example will print the current time in a task, but will pause and unpause when a key is pressed.
 ```csharp